ipfs/ipfs-docs/CONTRIBUTING.md

 2. Search for the issue you want to raise.
 It may already exist.
 Make sure to also search _closed_ issues by including `is:closed` in your search query.
 3. If the issue doesn't already exist, click **New issue**.
 4. Select either the **Content request** or **Documentation issue** issue template.
 These templates auto-fill some of the issues for you, and direct you to fill out the required information.
 5. Answer the questions listed in the issue form.
-Issues are created using Github Flavoured Markdown.
+Issues are created using GitHub Flavoured Markdown.
 6. Once you have finished describing your issue, click **Submit new issue**.

 Shortly after your issue is submitted, an internal project lead from the IPFS project evaluates your issue.
 Further questions or requests-for-comment may be asked within the issue.